-As of February 28, 2019 August 3 30, 2018
+As of May 30 , 2019 August 30, 2018

-Balance Percentage Balance Balance Percentage
+B alance Percentage Balance Percentage

-IMFT \$ 858 49% \$ 853 49%
+IMFT \$ 867 49% \$ 853 49%

-Other 5 Various 17 Various
+Other 17 Various

-\$ 863 \$ 870
+\$ 867 \$ 870

 IMFT: Since 2006, we have owned 51% of IMFT, a joint venture between us and Intel.
 IMFT is governed by a Board of Managers, for which the number of managers appointed by each member varies based on the members' respective ownership interests.
 IMFT manufactures semiconductor products exclusively for its members under a long-term supply agreement at prices approximating cost.
 In the first quarter of 2018, IMFT discontinued production of NAND and subsequent to that time has manufactured 3D XPoint memory.
-Through our IMFT joint venture, we continue to jointly develop 3D XPoint technologies with Intel through the second generation of 3D XPoint technology, which is expected to be completed in the second half of 2019.
-To better optimize the 3D XPoint technology for our product roadmap and maximize the benefits for our customers and shareholders, in the fourth quarter of 2018, we announced that we will no longer jointly develop with Intel subsequent generations of 3D XPoint technology.
-IMFT will continue to manufacture memory based on 3D XPoint technology at the fabrication facility in Lehi, Utah for its members.
-IMFT sales to Intel were \$172 million and \$347 million for the second quarter and first six months of 2019, respectively, and were \$115 million and \$227 million for the second quarter and first six months of 2018, respectively.
+In the fourth quarter of 2018, we announced that we and Intel will no longer jointly develop 3D XPoint technology beyond the second generation.
+We expect development of the second generation of 3D XPoint technology to be substantially completed in the first quarter of 2020.
+IMFT sales to Intel were \$184 million and \$531 million for the third quarter and first nine months of 2019, respectively, and were \$114 million and \$341 million for the third quarter and first nine months of 2018, respectively.